What A Nasal Spray Vaccine Against COVID-19 Might Do Even Better Than A Shot

 Some scientists think they can solve that problem by delivering a vaccine as a nasal spray.

-"The majority of vaccines — in fact all of the ones that are currently in clinical trials — are delivered via the muscle," says Frances Lund, an immunologist and vaccine developer at the University of Alabama, Birmingham.
+"The majority of vaccines — in fact, all of the ones that are currently in clinical trials — are delivered via the muscle," says Frances Lund, an immunologist and vaccine developer at the University of Alabama, Birmingham.
 That muscle is typically the deltoid in the upper arm.
 An injection into muscle tends to give the strongest immune response.
 That's why most vaccine developers start there.

 "You will get a systemic response, but you will not get a local response with that," she says.
 By systemic response, Lund is talking about generating antibodies that circulate systemically — through the blood to all parts of our bodies.